 Widen participation in the EIT Innovation Communities’ activities by engaging players from countries that have lower participation.
 Sharing good practice, experience and know-how emerging from the EIT Communities’ activities with local innovation ecosystems.
 Offer tailor-made services to address identified innovation gaps.
 Ultimately, the EIT will contribute to boosting innovation in EIT RIS countries by strengthening linkages among key innovation actors.

 EIT Innovation Communities engage local organisations to serve as EIT Hubs in EIT RIS countries and regions.
 Local organisations are selected through an open competitive selection process, and are designated to function as an EIT Hub for a specific Innovation Community.
 The primary role of the EIT Hub is to ensure the visibility of the EIT Community and raise awareness of activities and cooperation opportunities for local players representing education, business and research areas.
 EIT Hubs also liaise with the relevant national, regional and local authorities and facilitate the sharing of EIT Innovation Community expertise with them.
 To date there are more than 60 EIT Hubs in 18 EIT RIS countries representing EIT Innovation Communities.

 The EIT RIS Guidance Notes detailing the implementation approach and rules:

 How is the EIT RIS funded?

 Every year, the EIT grants funds to the Innovation Communities for EIT RIS implementation.
-Each Innovation Community uses these funds in line with its strategy and designs its activities accordingly, such as scholarships, business acceleration services and Knowledge Triangle Integration mentoring.
+Each Innovation Community uses these funds in line with its strategy and designs its activities accordingly.
+Activities under EIT RIS include education programmes, business acceleration services and Knowledge Triangle Integration mentoring.